dpoldrugo/middleware-api/README.md

 ### GET /api/status
     /**
-     * Status check which is service is up should return:
+     * Status check  - when service is up, it should return:
      * <pre>
      *     {"status": "OK"}
      * </pre>